pvlib/pvlib-python/docs/sphinx/source/pvsystem.rst

 SingleAxisTracker
 -----------------

-SingleAxisTracker is a subclass of PVSystem
+The :py:class:`~pvlib.tracking.SingleAxisTracker` is a subclass of :py:class:`~pvlib.pvsystem.PVSystem`.
+The SingleAxisTracker class includes a few more keyword arguments and attributes that are specific to trackers, plus adds the :py:meth:`~pvlib.tracking.SingleAxisTracker.singleaxis` method.
+It also overrides the `get_aoi` and `get_irradiance` methods.